 - 20. The Ayrshire and Arran Regional Transport Working Group (RTWG) continue to work with colleagues in Transport Scotland to draw together the Strategic Transport Projects Review (STPR2), utilising this to assess, prioritise and bring forward investment proposals in transport, infrastructure and connectivity, which are necessary to maximise the impact of the AGD.
 The RTWG met in December with Transport Scotland to discuss the Phase 1 option sifting process associated with STPR2.
 Some concerns around the methodology adopted have been raised with Transport Scotland.
-The Chief Executive Officers sent a letter earlier this month to Mr Michael Matheson MSP, Cabinet Secretary for Transport, Infrastructure and Connectivity, seeking a meeting to ensure that emerging priorities support economic recovery and alignment of work associated with the AGD.
-An update presentation around STPR2 is being considered elsewhere on the Agenda of this meeting. - 21.
+The Chief Executive Officers sent a letter in January to Mr Michael Matheson MSP, Cabinet Secretary for Transport, Infrastructure and Connectivity, seeking a meeting to ensure that emerging priorities support economic recovery and alignment of work associated with the AGD. - 21.
 Although Covid-19 has introduced uncertainty around how projects will fit with the new economic realities, there is no proposal at this stage in relation to project substitution.
 It seems likely, however, that some projects may have to be adjusted going forward.